Oxford Union: Status

 The Oxford Union is an unincorporated association; its property is held in trust in favour of its objectives and members, and governed by its rules (which form a multipartite contract between the members).
 Its members are almost exclusively drawn from the University of Oxford with some provision for members who are resident in Oxford or attend Oxford Brookes University.

-Women members
+Female members

 Until 1963, women were excluded from membership of the Oxford Union.
 The admission of women to the Union required a 2/3 vote of its voting past and current members.
 The first vote to admit women failed, with 903 men voting to admit women and 459 voting against.
 The second vote, on 9 February 1963, succeeded, 1,039 to 427.
 Oxford student Judith Okely, who had led the campaign to admit women, then became the first woman member.
 Geraldine Jones of St Hugh's College was in 1967 the first woman to be elected President of the Oxford Union.